Overview

 Background

 Jonathan is Postdoctoral Research Fellow in Musculoskeletal and Orthopaedic Research at the STARS Education and Research Alliance.
 “STARS” is the Surgical, Treatment and Rehabilitation Service specialist public health facility in Brisbane and the “Alliance” is between the University of Queensland (UQ) and Metro North Health in Queensland, Australia.
-He is also Steering Committee Member of the UQ Centre for Innovation in Pain and Health Research (CIPHER).
+He is also Steering Committee Member and Impactful Clinical Trials Co-Lead for the UQ Centre for Innovation in Pain and Health Research (CIPHER).

 His vision is to improve the quality of life of people with the most common and disabling types of joint pain.
 He is passionate about leading research priority setting partnerships and investigating the most effective and safe treatments to support condition management.
 A key part of this is understanding what works best for whom and why.
 He has a specialist interest in the clinical and surgical management of joint pain due to osteoarthritis and low back pain.
 To maximise research impact he also seeks to understand the best ways of getting new knowledge from research to the people who need it most including healthcare practitioners and people with joint pain.